jonaslu/ain/README.md

 # Fatals
 Ain has two types of errors: fatals and errors.
 Errors are things internal to ain (it's not your fault) such as not finding the backend-binary.

 Fatals are errors in the template (it's your fault).
 Ain will try to parse as much of the templates as possible aggregating fatals before reporting back to you.
-Fatals include the template file name where the fatal occurred, line-number and a small context of the template:
+Fatals include the template file name where the fatal occurred, the line-number and a small context of the template:
 ```
 $ ain templates/example.ain
 Fatal error in file: templates/example.ain